Tux/Text-CSV_XS/doc/CSV_XS.md

 - HASH

-    If `headers` is an hash reference, this implies `auto`, but header fields for that exist as key in the hashref will be replaced by the value for that key.
+    If `headers` is a hash reference, this implies `auto`, but header fields that exist as key in the hashref will be replaced by the value for that key.
 Given a CSV file like

         post-kode,city,name,id number,fubble